Home Vancouver Monthly Calendar Festivals and Events in Vancouver in 2023 BC Highland Games and Vancouver’s ScotFestBC Scottish Festival

 Sporting Events

-In addition to bagpiping and dancing events, the BC Highland Games also involves Heavy Events competitions which are open to athletes ages 19+ (although competitors ages 16-18 can register with a parent’s permission).
+In addition to bagpiping and dancing events, the BC Highland Games also includes Heavy Events competitions which are open to athletes ages 19+ (although competitors ages 16 to 18 can register if they have a parent’s permission).
 Registration for the events closes a couple weeks before the games.

-There are three categories of Heavy Events: Distance Events, Height Events and the Caber Toss.
+There are usually three categories of Heavy Events: Distance Events; Height Events; and the Caber Toss.

 Distance competitions include the Stone Putt, Weight for Distance Throws and the Scottish Hammer Toss.

 Height Events include the Weight Over Bar competition which involves throwing a 56-pound weight (for men) or a 28-pound weight (for women) over a bar.
-Similarly, the Sheaf Toss involves throwing a 10 to 20 lbs simulated bale of hay over a bar with a pitchfork.
+Similarly, the Sheaf Toss involves throwing a 10- to 20-pound simulated bale of hay over a bar with a pitchfork.

-The Caber Toss is the event where contestants throw giant poles as far as they can, with each pole weighing from 70 to 130 lbs and being between 15 and 23 feet in length.
+The Caber Toss is the event where contestants throw giant poles as far as they can, with each pole weighing from 70 pounds to 130 pounds and being between 15 feet and 23 feet long.

 TIP #1: Take public transit if you can.
 The Lafarge Lake – Douglas SkyTrain Station is right next to the site and there are bus stops as well.